Nat Adderley

-Nathaniel Carlyle Adderley (November 25, 1931 – January 2, 2000) was an American jazz trumpeter.
-He was the younger brother of saxophonist Julian "Cannonball" Adderley, whom he supported and played with for many years.
+Nathaniel Carlyle Adderley (November 25, 1931 – January 2, 2000) was an American jazz trumpeter and composer.
+He was the younger brother of saxophonist Julian "Cannonball" Adderley, with whom he played for many years.

 Adderley's composition "Work Song" (1960) is a jazz standard, and also became a success on the pop charts after singer Oscar Brown Jr. wrote lyrics for it.

 Early life

 Nat Adderley was born in Tampa, Florida, but moved to Tallahassee when his parents were hired to teach at Florida A&M University.
 His father played trumpet professionally in his younger years, and he passed down his trumpet to Cannonball.
 When Cannonball picked up the alto saxophone, he passed the trumpet to Nat, who began playing in 1946.
 He and Cannonball played with Ray Charles in the early 1940s in Tallahassee and in amateur gigs around the area.

-Adderley attended Florida University, majoring in sociology with a minor in music.
+Adderley attended Florida A&M University, majoring in sociology with a minor in music.
 He switched to cornet in 1950.
 From 1951 to 1953, he served in the army and played in the army band under his brother, taking at least one tour of Korea before returning to a station in the United States.
 After returning home, he attended Florida A&M intending to become a teacher.

 Shortly before Adderley was expected to begin student teaching, Lionel Hampton played a concert at Florida A&M. Confident in his abilities, he played for Hampton, and Hampton invited him to join the band.
 Putting school on hold, he played under Hampton from 1954 to 1955 and visited Europe on tour.
 After returning, he intended to go back to school to become a teacher.